 Sun Valley Museum of Art is committed to bringing world-class music, dance and film to the Wood River Valley, providing exceptional arts and cultural experiences for the community.
 These performances enhance the life of our community by offering patrons a view outside the valley and introducing them to new artists and genres as well as performers who are nationally and, in some cases, internationally renowned.

-The 2019-2020 Professional Artist Residencies are supported by
+Professional Artist Residencies

 Upcoming Performing Arts & Concerts

 Fri, April 07

 CONCERT: Parlor in the Round

 - Tickets are available for pick-up at the Sun Valley Museum of Art, 191 Fifth Street East, Ketchum, during Museum hours, Tue–Fri, 10am–5pm, Sat, 11am–4pm (Closed Sun & Mon).
 Tickets will not be mailed.

 - If you are unable to pick up your tickets in advance, they’ll be at will call at the venue on the day of the event.

 - Will Call will reopen at designated venue on the day of the performance 45 minutes before showtime.

 If you selected e-tickets, please print them at home and bring them with you.